JVOsteen/JVOsteen.github.io/index.md

 * I participated in congressional debate in high school.
 * My favorite movie is Interstellar.
 * I don't like candy unless it's chocolate (e.g. Reese's, KitKats, etc).
-* As a Seattleite, I can proudly say I'm a coffee addict.
+* I'm from Seattle, and yes, I am a coffee addict.